-If you have Perkins loans or Federal Family Education Loans (FFELs), you’ll need to consolidate them into a Direct Consolidation loan in order to qualify for PSLF.
+If you have federal Perkins loans or Federal Family Education Loans (FFELs), you’ll need to consolidate them into a Direct Consolidation loan in order to qualify for PSLF.
 Doing this will reset your payment count to zero, though.
-Payments made on Perkins loans and FFELs won’t count toward the 120 payments needed for PSLF.
+Payments made on Perkins loans and FFELs won’t count toward the 120 qualifying payments needed for PSLF.

 IDR loan forgiveness